torjc01/DB33/4emeSoldat.md

 Lt-Col C.A.
 Young Known as a Soldier and Sportsman

 Lt-Col C.A.
-Young of Quebec, who died recently at Toronto, spent the Second World War wit the Royal Rifles of Canda and commanded the last group of soldiers to surrender on the island.
+Young of Quebec, who died recently at Toronto, spent the Second World War with the Royal Rifles of Canada and commanded the last group of soldiers to surrender on the island.

-A veteran of both world wars, he was awarded the Military Cross for bravery in the Second World War.
+A veteran of both world wars, he was awarded the Military Cross for bravery in the Second (sic) World War.

 Well know in his youth as a sportsman, he became quite famous as a hockey player here.
 Among other sporting activities, he also excelled at curling.